mbabynames search ✿

 Fay Daphne

-Fay carries the meaning "noble and strong" while Daphne brings "laurel tree".
+Fay carries the meaning "fairy" while Daphne brings "laurel tree".
 Said together, Fay Daphne has both weight and warmth.
 Both single-syllable.
 Fay Daphne is short, punchy, and easy to say.

 Flowing and rhythmic